nic-mak/NewsSentimentAnalysis/README.md

 ```

 ## Known Issues
-The use of PyAutoGUI as the GUI manager breaks abstraction between the Ui.py module and main module, making the code messy.
+The use of PySimpleGUI as the GUI manager breaks abstraction between the Ui.py module and main module, making the code messy.